RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

 `https://app.redislabs.com/#/login/?idpId=<ID>`

-> **Note**: Replace <ID> so it matches the AssertionConsumerService Location URL’s ID.
+> **Note**: Replace <ID> so it matches the AssertionConsumerService Location URL’s ID (the content after the last forward slash "/").
 To learn more about how to configure service provider apps, see your identity provider’s documentation.

 ## Step 4 - Return to Redis Cloud SM